-damages.
-In this situation, the court must presume the product's defect or the causal link between defect and harm, or even both elements, provided that the product contributed to the damage and it is likely that the product was defective and/or that its defectiveness is a likely cause of the damage.
-It is not at all apparent what 'contributed' could mean, other than a causal link.
+The provision bearing some disruptive potential is Art 9(4) of the proposed directive, which is tailored to situations of technical or scientific complexity which makes it excessively difficult for the plaintiff to prove the elements of a claim for damages.
+In this situation, the court must presume product defect or the causal link between defect and harm, or even both elements, provided that the product contributed to the damage and it is likely that the product was defective and/or that its defectiveness is a likely cause of the damage.
+It is not at all apparent what 'contributed' could mean other than a causal link.
 But if the plaintiff demonstrates such a contribution, causation is established and there is nothing left to presume.
-Therefore, in order to make sense of art 9(4) of the proposed directive, it must be understood as a relaxation of the standard of proof.
+Therefore, in order to make sense of Art 9(4) of the proposed directive, it must be understood as a reduction of the standard of proof.
 Pursuant to this interpretation, the requirement that product defect or the causal link between defect and harm must be likely shall be read to mean 'more likely than not'.
-Whether this interpretation would prevail should art 9(4) become law remains an open question.
+Whether this interpretation would prevail should Art 9(4) become law remains an open question.